dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 side of a monad cons respectively.

-One of the most important high-level relations is the $isCompatible$ relation, which is used in typing of function applications and function bodies, for example.
+One of the most important high-level relations is the $isCompatible$ relation, which is used in typing of function applications and function bodies, as an example.
 In general, we can view the $isCompatible$ relation in MIL as a subtyping relation extended to monads and their combinations with monad cons.
 It tries to capture when a value of one type can be used as a value of another